RobJacobson/ws-dottie/misc/documentation-update/comment-refactoring.md

 - For WSF groups with `cacheStrategy: "STATIC"`:
   - Include a short, standard sentence in `description` or `useCases` indicating that clients **should use the corresponding `cacheFlushDate` endpoint** to know when to invalidate cached responses for this group.
-  - Example pattern: “Use the `cacheFlushDate` endpoint for this API to determine when to invalidate cached data for this group.”
+  - Recommended sentence: “Use the `cacheFlushDate` endpoint for this API to determine when to invalidate cached data for this group.”
 - For WSF groups with `cacheStrategy: "REALTIME"`:
   - Include a short sentence clarifying that `cacheFlushDate` is **not used** to invalidate this data, and that clients should rely on the real-time cache strategy instead.
-  - Example pattern: “This endpoint is real-time; `cacheFlushDate` is not used for cache invalidation.”
+  - Recommended sentence: “This endpoint is real-time; `cacheFlushDate` is not used for cache invalidation.”

 Agents updating docs should consult the official WSF `cacheFlushDate` docs for wording and intent, but treat our Zod schemas and cache strategies as canonical for behavior.